Nodal deficiency, spectral flow, and the Dirichlet-to-Neumann map: Introduction

+Using the spectral flow, we prove that this is not just a numerical coincidence---it is precisely the eigenvalues corresponding to points in $\overline{E_*} \setminus R_*$ (via equation (\ref{spec:LRa})) that give rise to the spectral flow curves which cross $\lambda_*+\epsilon$ and thus generate negative eigenvalues of $\Lambda_+(\epsilon) + \Lambda_-(\epsilon)$.
 In Section \ref{sec:rectangle} we formalize this statement as Theorem \ref{thm:main} and prove it.
-The result is valid for a Schr\"odinger operator with separable potential, and hence does not rely on having explicit formulas for the eigenvalues and eigenfunctions, as was the case above.
+The result is valid for any Schr\"odinger operator with separable potential, and hence does not rely on having explicit formulas for the eigenvalues and eigenfunctions, as was the case above.

+The spectral flow method can be easily generalized to other settings, such as Schr\"odinger operators on manifolds and metric graphs.
+Figure~\ref{fig:qgraphrect}(left) shows the results of a numerical computation of eigenvalues of $L_\sigma$ defined on the nodal set of a deficiency 2 eigenfunction of a metric graph (see, for instance, \cite{berkolaiko2017elementary} for an accessible introduction to the subject).
+Figure~\ref{fig:qgraphrect}(right) shows a similar computation for a deficiency $3$ eigenfunction of a rectangular domain.
+In both cases, the number of curves crossing $\lambda_*+\epsilon$ matches the nodal deficiency.
+As above, the main issue it to determine which eigenpairs $(\lambda_j, \phi_j)$ are responsible for the nodal deficiency.